The words vegan pot pie might not be ones you would think to put together in a sentence, or as something that you might want to make.

 Need help meal planning?
 We’re all about it in the Workweek Lunch Meal Prep Program!
 Get access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-This vegan version is easily adaptable to fit a large crowd and the diet preference of your choice!
+This vegan version is easily adaptable to fit a large crowd and the dietary preferences of you or those you’re feeding!
 Here are some ways you can make this recipe your own.

 For the protein, I used Gardein Crispy Chick’n Tenders.
 This is my favorite protein for this recipe because they are easy to cook and easy to chop up and add to the veggie filling.
 I like the breading because it adds extra flavor, but you can certainly choose an option with no breading.
 If you are an omnivore, you can use some rotisserie chicken to make this super easy, or your favorite method of cooking chicken.